ClarityCafe/Clara/CONTRIBUTING.md

 }
 ```
 semi as possible.
-Using a linter like ESLint helps
+Using a linter like ESLint helps.

 Also, please make sure to follow the way that the code in the repository is set out for consistency.